 Trading Rules for the Speculative Sentiment Index-Based Breakout2 Strategy

-The Breakout2 trading system has been one of our more successful trading strategies in past years.
-We need to emphasize that past performance is not indicative of future results, but the strategy has historically done well in fast-moving markets with strong volatility.
+that past performance is not indicative of future results, but the strategy has historically done well in fast-moving markets with strong volatility.

 Buy Rule: Buy 5 lots when the currency breaks above its highest high of the past 24 hours.